Skip to contents

 theta_A_polys

-a list with \(L\) elements so that each element is the array theta_A_ploy (the output of the MAP.estimation function, MAP.estimation()$theta_A_ploy) for the correcponding center.
+a list with \(L\) elements so that each element is the array theta_A_ploy (the output of the MAP.estimation function, MAP.estimation()$theta_A_ploy) for the corresponding center.
 This argument, theta_A_polys, is only used if family = "survival" and basehaz = "poly".
 See ‘Details’.

 q_ls

 a vector with \(L\) elements in which each element is the order (minus 1) of the exponentiated polynomial baseline hazard function for the corresponding center, i.e., each element is the value of q_l (the output of the MAP.estimation function, MAP.estimation()$q_l).
-This argument, q_ls, is only used if family = "survival" and basehaz = "poly".
+This argument, q_ls, is only used if family = "survival", family = "survival" and basehaz = "poly".
 It can also be a scalar which represents the maximum value of the q_l's across the centers.

 center_zero_sample